-The last decades have seen large improvements in advertising technology that allowed firms to better target specific consumers.
-The relationship between advertising, the rise of product varieties, and economic growth is studied here.
-A model of advertising and product varieties is developed, where firms choose the intensity of digital ads directed at specific consumers as well traditional ads that are undirected.
-The calibrated model shows that improvements in digital advertising have driven the rise in product varieties over time.
-Causal empirical evidence, using detailed micro data on firms’ products and advertising choices for the 1995-2015 period and exogenous variation in consumers’ differential access to the internet, supports the suggested theoretical mechanism.
+The last decades have seen large improvements in advertising technology that allowed firms to target better specific consumers’s tastes.
+This research studies the relationship between advertising, the rise of varieties, and economic welfare.
+A model of advertising and varieties is developed, where firms choose the intensity of digital ads directed at specific consumers as well traditional ads that are undirected.
+The calibrated model shows that improvements in digital advertising have driven the rise in varieties over time.
+Empirical evidence is presented using detailed micro data on firms’ products and advertising choices for the 1995-2015 period.
+Causal analysis using exogenous variation in consumers’ differential access to the internet supports the suggested mechanism.